tavaresgerson/mysql-docs/v8/en/02 Installing Mysql/40-linux-installation-apt-repo.md

    ```
    $> sudo apt-get install mysql-server
    ```
 5. If needed, restore the data on the new MySQL installation.
-See Chapter 9, *Backup and Recovery* for instructions.

 ##### Removing MySQL with APT